 There are a wide range of ways to do personalization in e-commerce that offer online retailers opportunities and benefits.
 For example, they have the option of dyeing shoes to their own taste or creating the scent of a perfume on their own.

-This is possible with the AX Semantics E-Commerce Suite.
+This is possible with the AX Semantics product "Personalized Commerce".
 With its help, customized product descriptions are individually displayed to the user.
 Depending on whether the visitor accesses the store for the first time, or has already chosen a product in their shopping cart, different descriptions are displayed for one and the same product.

 There is only first-party-real-user-data being used, which makes the entire process GDPR and CCPA compliant.